SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/Td5_ESPNow.md

 # Td5 ESP-NOW Data Protocol

+**EXPERIMENTAL - Testing Ongoing**

 This document describes the ESP-NOW wireless data protocol used to broadcast Land Rover Td5 ECU data for real-time monitoring, data logging, and diagnostic applications.

+**Disclaimer**: This protocol is part of an experimental research project.
+Data accuracy and reliability are not guaranteed.
+Use at your own risk.

 ## Overview